pu6ki/elsyser/README.md

 2. Visit http://127.0.0.1:8080/
 3. Click "Register" to create your school account.
 4. Then log in with your credentials.
-5. Everything about your class and you is one click away!
+5. Everything about you and your class is one click away!
-    - /exams: Upcoming exams
+    - Upcoming exams
-    - /news: Latest news
+    - Latest news with live comments
-    - /homeworks: Assigned homeworks
+    - Assigned homeworks with materials for them
-    - /profile: Profile info
+    - Profile info
     - ...

 ## The admin site